 Greenville Cancer Lawyer Near Me 864-235-0234

 When Your Medical Condition Is Urgent: How to Get a “Compassionate Allowance”

 After you are approved, it can take several months to get Social Security Disability benefits.
 However, certain factors can help your case qualify for expedited processing.
 Social Security has a “Compassionate Allowance” list of specific types of cancer that qualify for faster approval.

 To get a Compassionate Allowance, your cancer must meet one of these requirements:

-If you have cancer and can’t work, and you live in Greenville, Asheville, Spartanburg, Anderson—or anywhere in upstate South Carolina and western North Carolina—the disability lawyers at Pilzer Klein can help you get financial assistance so you can focus on what’s most important (and not bills and money stress) during a difficult time in your life.
+If you have cancer and can’t work, our Social Security Disability lawyers can help you.
+Call us if you live in Greenville, Asheville, Spartanburg, Anderson, or anywhere in upstate South Carolina or western North Carolina.
+We will answer your questions and work to get financial assistance so you can focus on your family and friends rather than bills and money.

 At Pilzer Klein, we have a long history of success with disability cases.
 We have over 50 years of combined experience helping people receive the resources they need for a better life.

 Contact our legal team today to schedule a free initial consultation.
 Social Security Disability Is All We Do.